We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The first time I handled and field-stripped a Stoeger STR9 atop the gun counter at a local sporting goods store, I thought this is pretty much a Glock.
 The pistol was brought to my attention with accolades from a friend who had bought one and was impressed with it.
 I wasn’t so sure, but it did look better than your run-of-the-mill budget-priced handgun.
 I was intrigued.

 Outdoor Life readers have always appreciated premium-name guns, but you also appreciate great value in a gun.
-The Stoeger slipped off my radar for a while, and I was particularly excited when I saw the STR9-F in the lineup of pistols in our 2022 Outdoor Life gun test at Gunsite Academy.
+The Stoeger slipped off my radar for a while, and I was particularly excited when I saw the STR9-F in the lineup of pistols in Outdoor Life’s evaluation of the best handguns of 2022 at Gunsite Academy.

 The Stoeger STR9-F was introduced in 2022, and is the full-size, long-slide iteration of the STR9 series.
 A member of the test team described it as the illegitimate love child of a Glock G17 and a Smith & Wesson M&P 9.
 The pistol genuinely looks good, and takes a sleek, rounded-contour approach to the striker-fired platform.